Cognitive Behavioral Therapy Is An Effective and Widely Researched Form Of Talk Therapy

 Yes, CBT has also been widely studied as an effective treatment for medical problems such as chronic pain (in combination with physical therapy), chronic headaches, tinnitus, irritable-bowel syndrome, sleep disorders, insomnia, and chronic fatigue syndrome.

 Yes!
-Novum Psychiatry offers CBT via telemedicine to residents in Massachusetts and Rhode Island.
+Novum Psychiatry offers CBT via telehealth to residents in Massachusetts and Rhode Island.

 While studying the effectiveness of Cognitive Behavioral Therapy in remote settings is a newer area of research, findings from multiple studies have shown that CBT delivered via telemedicine can meet the same quality standards and was effective in the treatment of anxiety, depression, and insomnia in adults.